 Several solid-state and vacuum devices have been explored for use in different parts of the UV spectrum.
 Many approaches seek to adapt visible light-sensing devices, but these can suffer from unwanted response to visible light and various instabilities.
 Ultraviolet can be detected by suitable photodiodes and photocathodes, which can be tailored to be sensitive to different parts of the UV spectrum.
 Sensitive UV photomultipliers are available.
 Spectrometers and radiometers are made for measurement of UV radiation.
 Silicon detectors are used across the spectrum.[20]

 Vacuum UV, or VUV, wavelengths (shorter than 200 nm) are strongly absorbed by molecular oxygen in the air, though the longer wavelengths around 150–200 nm can propagate through nitrogen.
-Scientific instruments can, therefore, use this spectral range by operating in an oxygen-free atmosphere (commonly pure nitrogen), without the need for costly vacuum chambers.
-Significant examples include 193-nm photolithography equipment (for semiconductor manufacturing) and circular dichroism spectrometers.
+Scientific instruments can, therefore, use this spectral range by operating in an oxygen-free atmosphere (pure nitrogen, or argon for shorter wavelengths), without the need for costly vacuum chambers.
+Significant examples include 193-nm photolithography equipment (for semiconductor manufacturing) and circular dichroism spectrometers.[citation needed]

 Extreme UV (EUV or sometimes XUV) is characterized by a transition in the physics of interaction with matter.
 Wavelengths longer than about 30 nm interact mainly with the outer valence electrons of atoms, while wavelengths shorter than that interact mainly with inner-shell electrons and nuclei.
 The long end of the EUV spectrum is set by a prominent He+ spectral line at 30.4 nm.
 EUV is strongly absorbed by most known materials, but synthesizing multilayer optics that reflect up to about 50% of EUV radiation at normal incidence is possible.
 This technology was pioneered by the NIXT and MSSTA sounding rockets in the 1990s, and it has been used to make telescopes for solar imaging.
 See also the Extreme Ultraviolet Explorer satellite.[citation needed]

 Some sources use the distinction of "hard UV" and "soft UV".
-For instance, in the case of astrophysics, the boundary may be at the Lyman limit (wavelength 91.2 nm), with "hard UV" being more energetic;[19] the same terms may also be used in other fields, such as cosmetology, optoelectronic, etc. The numerical values of the boundary between hard/soft, even within similar scientific fields, do not necessarily coincide; for example, one applied-physics publication used a boundary of 190 nm between hard and soft UV regions.[20]
+For instance, in the case of astrophysics, the boundary may be at the Lyman limit (wavelength 91.2 nm, the energy needed to ionise a hydrogen atom from its ground state), with "hard UV" being more energetic;[21] the same terms may also be used in other fields, such as cosmetology, optoelectronic, etc. The numerical values of the boundary between hard/soft, even within similar scientific fields, do not necessarily coincide; for example, one applied-physics publication used a boundary of 190 nm between hard and soft UV regions.[22]

 Very hot objects emit UV radiation (see black-body radiation).
 The Sun emits ultraviolet radiation at all wavelengths, including the extreme ultraviolet where it crosses into X-rays at 10 nm.
 Extremely hot stars (such as O- and B-type) emit proportionally more UV radiation than the Sun.
 Sunlight in space at the top of Earth's atmosphere (see solar constant) is composed of about 50% infrared light, 40% visible light, and 10% ultraviolet light, for a total intensity of about 1400 W/m2 in vacuum.[23]